davidholiday/password-validation-service/README.md

 ## key features

-1. validates a given password and reports not only whether or not a given password passes validation checks but also a manifest of what validations were performed and the results of each.
+1. validates a given password and reports not only whether or not a given password passes validation but also a manifest of what validations were performed and the results of each.

 2. currently checks for the following: